-Like other coonhound breeds, the American English Coonhound is a persistent and devout hunter of the racoon.
-This agile, sleek, and muscular breed is a hardworking hound that possesses great endurance--and can even climb trees.
-On the other hand, they are extremely devoted pack animals and make sweet and affectionate pets for active owners.
+Bred in the United States, the American English Coonhound is a medium-sized hunting breed with long ears, short fur, and lengthy snouts for sniffing out animals in the wilderness.
+Like other coonhounds, this breed is a persistent and devout raccoon hunter.
+These agile, sleek, and muscular dogs are hardworking hounds that possess great endurance—and can even climb trees.
+On the other hand, they are extremely devoted pack dogs that make sweet and affectionate pets for active owners.

-Coat Colors: Combinations of red, white, lemon, bluetick, and redtick
+Coat Color: Tricolor, red, white, lemon, bluetick, redtick, or black and white

 Characteristics of the American English Coonhound